lopezhansel/OctoDex/README.md

 - [ ] Let user know if profile is an octodex user or not
 - [ ] First Login Doesn't work
 - [ ] Fix: "UPDATE PROFILE" button showing up everywhere
+- [ ] Show Octodex Users at home page
+- [ ] Show random Git Users at home page.
+- [ ] See if octoDex User first then check github.
+- [ ] Fix Social Profiles Icon.
+- [ ] Make Account Page to edit more information.
+- [ ] Fix Following Number in card
 - [x] comment more code
 - [x] Simplified Inline Directive
 - [x] UX: Changing color properties when Updating